kermankohli/blog/content/post/2019-02-07-examining-yourself.md

 ## Long Term Focus

 I always think it's important that we keep asking ourselves what we want out of life and continually course adjusting until we feel fully aligned.
 Circumstances change, things happen, and our previous ways of living life become outdated.
 Part of it all is having to continually readjust your map of reality.
-Quarterly life reviews can often be very helpful because they force you to think about a small, yet non-trival part of your life.
+Quarterly life reviews can often be very helpful because they force you to think about a small, yet non-trivial part of your life.

-If you're interseted in learning more, I'd recommend checking out this blog post by my friend Scott:
+If you're interested in learning more, I'd recommend checking out this blog post by my friend Scott:

 https://medium.com/@scottzhou_15885/life-reviews-why-you-should-intentionally-plan-reflect-and-review-your-life-bf48a7ec569f